rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 * Ministero delle Communicationi (Communication), answer ([Paolo Zocchi](http://www.larete-innovazione.it/innovazione/salutiamo-paolo-zocchi/)): "There's no table to drop your project upon",
 * Ministero dell'Ambiente (Environment), answer ([Maurizio Pallante](https://it.wikipedia.org/wiki/Maurizio_Pallante)): "How do I sell it to the people?".

-Holy crap ... it's infrastrcutrue ... 'infra' ...
-INFRA!
+Holy crap: it's infrastrcutrue, 'infra', INFRA!
 Between structures: everybody give it for granted until it fails; there's simply nothing to sell.
 The plan was exactly to foster the crowd-build-up of a backup network with cheap charlie money until they figure out what to do with the traditional copper network and its (scattered) updates.

 Basically we were paying for the 1994 Italian Crackdown by having a generation of Anal-f-Abets in charge.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gGlJgU9x8tM" frameborder="0" allowfullscreen>Idiocracy: Ass The Movie</iframe>

+# Hacktivist

 I published the Italian Crackdown video 3 days before the parliament voted the Lisbon Treaty.
 It wasn't on purpose; I mean: I had no idea that they were going to vote on 25th.
 I was at MOKA2008 in Pescara (IT) to deliver my other video made at CCC2007: "Sapere Aude 1784".